PieterJanDelbecke/silvercare-client-v2/README.md

+# Silvercare

+## Front-end

+### What does it do?

+This is an app that is build for the aged care industry.
+It is tracking the mental health of the residents in a aged care village.

+### build in React with Vite

-# start develoopment with "npm run dev" the localhost of the backend is on port 4000
+## start develoopment with "npm run dev" the localhost of the backend is on port 4000

-# used libraries
+## used libraries

 - winston for loggin
 - axios for http requests